“Omaha’s streets suck!”

 The Streets of Winter Quarters

 The grand entry of European road-making in North Omaha, though, is clearly defined.
 Although their first effort called Cutler’s Park was a bust, the Mormons made a massive contribution to the design of the area by using a grid-pattern to lay out their town of Winter Quarters in the Indian Territory that became Nebraska in 1846.
 The street names in their town included Cutler, Cahoon, Pratt, Woodruff, Russel, Smith, Joseph, Hyram, Carlos, Spencer, Hunter, Eldrege, and Chase Streets.
-These streets ran east to west from the Missouri River, while the two north-south throughfares were called First Main Street and Second Main Street.
+These streets ran east to west from the Missouri River, while the two north-south throughfares ran for a mile parallel to the the river, and were called First Main Street and Second Main Street.

 Other early roads in North Omaha included Winter Quarters Road, which became Florence Boulevard; Saunders Street, which became North 24th; Sherman Street, which became North 16th; and Ames Avenue, which was originally Commercial Street in the Town of Saratoga.
 Another road from Saratoga became Carter Boulevard, including its infamous Dead Man’s Curve.
 There were also roads to other early small towns, including Briggs and DeBolt.
 All of these were eventually absorbed into the City of Omaha’s street grid, and their historic appearances (names, curves, etc.) disappeared.

 It took a long time for the streets in Omaha to get paved.

 After the Mormons laid out the first streets in North Omaha, in 1850 the US Army laid the first major formal road through the area.
 Today we call it Military Road, since it was made to move supplies to the military forts and posts in western Nebraska.
 The Overland Trail hauled over the same route in the 1860s, widening the road and ensuring its longevity.